 Tax deductions are available for reasonable depreciation rates which reflect the normal wear and tear or obsolescence of the property concerned.
 The straight-line and the declining-balance methods may be used, along with any other method of recognised technical value.

 TAX ON DIVIDENDS

-Law 1819 of 2016 introduced a dividend tax on profits derived as from 1 January 2017, as follows for non-resident companies:
+Law 1943 of 2018 introduced a dividend tax on profits derived as from 1 January 2019 by non-resident companies:

-- · 5% final withholding on non-taxable dividends; and - 35% final withholding on taxable dividends.
+- 7.5% final withholding on non-taxable dividends; and - 33% final withholding on taxable dividends.